After a Cone Biopsy

 You may be given medication to relieve any discomfort

-Do not have sexual intercourse, douche, or play active sports for
+Do not have sexual intercourse or douche for

-4–6weeks after your biopsy.
-Until the cervix has fully healed, the tissue could be injured and then bleed.
+4 to 6weeks after your biopsy.
+If the cervix has not fully healed, the tissue could be injured and then bleed.

 Follow any other instructions your health care provider gives you.